Short Bowel Syndrome: how can stem cells help?

 Many of the research areas surrounding the treatment of SBS are actively interested in stem cells.
 Stem cells offer opportunities to repair, heal and regrow sections of the small intestine, but using them requires years of research to understand the basics of how stem cells work as well as how they might help treat diseases.
 Here are just a few ways that stem cells are being used.

-Researchers are also using stem cells to grow small intestine ‘organoids’ (meaning organ-resembling).
-These tiny groups of cells arrange into a layer of cells with folds that and mimic the structure and function of the inner lining of the small intestine (the epithelium).
+Researchers are also using stem cells and patient tissue to grow small intestine 'organoids' (meaning organ-resembling).
+These tiny groups of cells arrange into a layer of cells with folds that mimic the structure and function of the inner lining of the small intestine (the epithelium).
 Organoids may be a cheaper and faster way to study how the intestine works, grows, heals from damage and replaces cells.
 They might also be useful to study diseases, drugs and new medical treatments in laboratories before trials are tested on animals or people.
+A key study from the INTENS project combined tissue engineering and the intrinsic ability of cells to self-organise to form mini-gut tubes that retained key features of the intestine, including specialised cell types and the capacity to regenerate.
+This demonstrates a way to guide stem cells to form organoids that more closely match the physiology of the real tissue, and such advances in organoid technology enable the next stages of research that are necessary before safe and effective treatment can be made available.

 In cases where surgeries to remove the small intestine are unavoidable, stem cell transplants may be able to help repair the intestine after surgery and regrow some of the cells and tissue that has been lost.
 Alternatively, researchers part of the international collaborative INTENS project are examining how stem cells might be used to grow new segments of intestine on biological scaffolds that can be transplanted.
 This is an ambitious project because the intestine has many different types of cells that make the whole organ work.
-However, researchers are making progress.
+However, researchers are making progress, with the long-term aim being to deliver a functional small bowel.

-The US National Institute of Health is a world-renown resource for information on many different types of diseases and disabilities.
+The US National Institute of Health is a world-renowned resource for information on many different types of diseases and disabilities.
 This is their page on SBS.

 MedScape is an good source for general information on SBS as well as many other medical issues.